 Israel were God's chosen people.
-They were promised blessings if they would trust and obey the Lord but were warned of judgement and punishment if they became rebellious and disobedient.
-Scripture identifies “The Day of the Lord” as a time when God not only punishes His people but also brings with it reconciliation.
+They were promised blessings if they would trust and obey the Lord, but were warned of judgement and punishment if they became rebellious and disobedient.
+Scripture identifies 'the Day of the Lord' as a time when God not only punishes His people but also brings reconciliation.

-As well as its historic context, this verse is also a graphic and descriptive precursor of that the terrible time that is yet to come.
-The warning alarm is sounded by the long, loud, penetrating blast of a shofar, and it is sounded by a watchman to alert to people to an approaching danger.
+This verse gives us a graphic and descriptive precursor of that the terrible time that is yet to come.
+The warning alarm is sounded by the long, loud, penetrating blast of a shofar, and it is sounded by a watchman to alert people to an approaching danger.

-It is in the holy city of Jerusalem, where the Lord Jesus was slain that the warning blast will be sounded, and elsewhere in Scripture it is described as 'a day of darkness and gloom' – 'a day of clouds and thick blackness'.
+It is in the holy city of Jerusalem where the Lord Jesus was slain, that the warning blast will be sounded.
+Elsewhere in Scripture, it is described as 'a Day of darkness and gloom' – 'a Day of clouds and thick blackness'.

-Heavenly Father, thank You that Your word is true and stands fast forever.
-Thank You that You have told us the end from the beginning and that we know that Christ’s victory on the cross and the full power of the resurrection will be realised in the promised kingdom of heaven on earth – when the earth will be filled with the glory of God as the water’s cover the sea.
-Give us the urgency to tell unsaved Jews and Gentiles alike the good news that Jesus has paid the price for the sin of the world, through His sacrificial death and glorious resurrection and I pray that You would use me to go and proclaim the good news of the gospel of grace to those You put in my path – while there is still time.
-This I ask in Jesus name, AMEN.
+Heavenly Father, thank You that Your Word is true and stands fast forever.
+Thank You that You told us the end from the beginning and that we know that Christ’s victory on the Cross and the full power of the Resurrection, will be realised in the promised kingdom of heaven on earth, when the earth will be filled with the glory of God as the waters cover the sea.
+Give me the urgency to tell unsaved Jews and Gentiles alike, the good news that Jesus has paid the price for the sin of the world, through His sacrificial death and glorious Resurrection.
+Use me to go and proclaim the good news of the gospel of grace to those You put in my path, while there is still time.
+This I ask in Jesus' name, AMEN.